-The module is open to any practitioner wanting to accumulate credits in continuing professional development, or anyone who has an honours degree in a relevant subject.
+This module (like SWKPG88 above) is open to any practitioner wanting to accumulate credits in continuing professional development, or anyone who has an honours degree in a relevant subject and is thinking of exploring this for the MSC in Disaster Interventions and Humanitarian Aid.
+Anyone who is interested in the topic may simply audit the module and receive a certificate of attendance.
 Students will be treated as adult learners and contribute to their own and other students' learning.
 Students are expected to read and present material for discussion in each session, regardless of whether in lecture or seminar format, participate in small group exercises and undertake project work where appropriate.
 The reading list is not exhaustive, and students are expected to add to these, using their research and study skills, and tailor their reading to their interests including those they wish to use for assessment purposes.
 The module has one formative and one summative assignment.
 The formative assignment is a peer and tutor evaluation of a group presentation (title and topic to be agreed with the Module Convenor) and a summative case-study assignment of 3000 words (title and topic to be agreed with Module Convenor).
 Students will be given advice individually and in groups on their presentations and assignments.
-Each student will normally receive two individual thirty minute tutorials to discuss their formative and summative assignments and any other issues pertaining to or affecting their studies.
+Each student will normally receive two individual tutorials to discuss their formative and summative assignments and any other issues pertaining to or affecting their studies.